Ricardo96MC/hello-world/README.md

 # hello-world
 Learning the basis of GitHub
-Creatin a new branch off the master
+Creating a new branch off the master